 We've potty trained two kids now with basically the same approach and it worked both times.
 No bootcamp.
 No three-day pressure cooker.
-Just timers, a star jar, and the general vibe of "this is chill and you're doing great."
+Just timers, a star jar, and the general vibe of "this is normal life and you're doing great."

 Ok first — we've been lucky.
 I know that.
 Both kids took to it relatively easily.
 Cleo was closer to 3, Mouse was 2.5.
 So take everything here with a grain of your-kid-is-their-own-person.